microsoft/genaiscript/docs/src/content/docs/getting-started/index.md

     - AI Code Automation
 ---

-GenAIScript is a scripting language that makes LLMs a first-class part of the scripting process, easily allowing users to author, debug, and deploy LLM-based scripts.
-GenAIScript uses stylized JavaScript with minimal syntax to define Generative AI scripts and is supported by a VSCode extension.
+GenAIScript is a scripting language that integrates LLMs into the scripting process using a simplified JavaScript syntax.
+It allows users to create, debug, and automate LLM-based scripts.

+GenAIScript brings the flexibility of JavaScript with the convinience of built-in output parsing to streamline the creation of LLM-based software solutions.

+## the script

+The following script
-Because LLMs and foundation models can do things that other kinds of software cannot do, the core of every GenAIScript is a call to the LLM to perform some function.
-For example, the following script takes a file with text content (.txt, .pdf, .docx) as input and saves a summary of the file in another file.
+takes a file with text content (.txt, .pdf, .docx) as input and saves a summary of the file in another file.